ropensci/roweb3/content/blog/2022-06-27-why-bother-writing-an-api-client/index.md

 ## Why would your API package delight users?

-In a world where we have great R packages to interact with internet resources (httr, httr2, crul, etc.), one might wonder if it's worth writing an API package rather than using these packages directly:
+In a world where we have great R packages to interact with internet resources (httr, httr2, curl, etc.), one might wonder if it's worth writing an API package rather than using these packages directly:

 <div class="highlight">